ethereum/consensus-specs/specs/fulu/p2p-interface.md

 ### The gossip domain: gossipsub

-Some gossip meshes are upgraded in the EIP-7594 fork to support upgraded types.
+Some gossip meshes are upgraded in the Fulu fork to support upgraded types.

 #### Topics and messages